VUTBR/reverse-traceroute/README.md

---protocol [tcp, udp, icmp]         Protocol to use - ICMP, UDP, TCP, defaults to ICMP --probe-count <count>               Number of RIPE probes to request --description <description>         Measurement description -v, --verbose                       verbose output
+--protocol [tcp, udp, icmp]         Protocol to use - ICMP, UDP, TCP, defaults to ICMP --probe-count <count>               Number of RIPE probes to request --description <description>         Measurement description --compact                           Compact output, show only AS path and Hostname path -v, --verbose                       verbose output

 Example:
 cd rtracerote/rtraceroute
 sudo python rtaceroute.py --protocol udp -v www.fit.vutbr.cz

-Average run time is about 30s.
-But depending on Atlas probe responsiveness, it may take up to 2 minutes.
+Average run time is about 1 - 2 minutes.
+But it depends a lot on Atlas probe responsiveness, occasionally it takes up to 10 minutes.